-Over the last few years in particular, the nation has been tested with extreme pressure on its healthcare system, its economy and environment, and its sense of fairness and social justice.
+Over the last few years in particular, the nation has withstood severe tests to its healthcare system, to its economy and environment, and to its sense of fairness and social justice.
 Throughout such traumas as COVID-19, racial violence, and natural disasters, the arts have been a force for healing and repair.

 Through direct grantmaking and strategic partnerships, the NEA will continue to support projects that integrate arts-based strategies in health, community development, and emergency preparedness and responsiveness.
-These systems-based approaches to achieve positive outcomes for towns and neighborhoods already have been central to arts-and-public health initiatives, to the arts' deployment in disaster relief, to collective efforts to achieve equitable access in arts education, and to a variety of activities known as creative placemaking-the integration of arts, culture, and design with comprehensive community development.
-This strategic goal will permit more focused investments in communal spaces-but it also will bring greater visibility to the use of design and arts programs and therapies in improving health and well-being for individuals and communities.
+These systems-based approaches to achieve positive outcomes for towns and neighborhoods already have been central to arts-and-public health initiatives, to the arts' deployment in disaster relief, to collective efforts to achieve equitable access in arts education, and to a variety of activities known as creative placemaking.
+This strategic goal will permit more focused investments in communal spaces-but it also will bring greater visibility to arts programs and therapies that seek to improve health and well-being for individuals.